 Methods of Teaching / Learning

-Provide in-depth knowledge of key topics in food science through lectures, seminars and a journal club.
+The module is designed to provide in-depth knowledge of key topics in food science through lectures, seminars, a practical and a journal club, providing examples from around the world.
 External guest speakers provide material in their areas of expertise.

 Indicated Lecture Hours (which may also include seminars, tutorials, workshops and other contact time) are approximate and may include in-class tests where one or more of these are an assessment on the module.
 In-class tests are scheduled/organised separately to taught content and will be published on to student personal timetables, where they apply to taken modules, as soon as they are finalised by central administration.
 This will usually be after the initial publication of the teaching timetable for the relevant semester.

 Upon accessing the reading list, please search for the module using the module code: MHUM012

 Global and cultural capabilities: This module explores the epidemiological evidence in support of the relationships between dietary polyphenol consumption and various health benefits/risks, polycyclic aromatic hydrocarbons and the risk of cancer using studies conducted across the globe.
 The module also refers to foods grown, processed and consumed around the world, in particular tea and coffee.
 There is also reference to the differences in regulations around the world in terms of the use of non-nutritive sweeteners in different product categories.

 Employability: The module provides students with the latest knowledge and understanding of key concepts related to food components, the mechanisms by which they change during processing and their potential health effects, which will be useful when developing new products and their associated processing methods, so that they follow relevant legislation.
 The practical is an opportunity to use antioxidant assays that may be used in graduate positions.
 It also equips students with the skills to critically appraise the literature with regards to the health effects of these components.